 Wondering how to make time go faster at work, eh?
 Well, it's an artform, and we all have our own unique ways to do it.
 That's because there are simply days where we find ourselves counting the seconds until we can leave.
 Everything feels slowed down, and we can't take it anymore!
 It just seems that no matter how much we have to do, or if we have nothing to do at all, that the hands on the clock tick by just a little bit slower.
 This is a handy guide for those kinds of days! … [Read more...] about How to Make Time Go Faster at Work in 5 Easy Steps

 Nothing to do at work?
 That means you are underutilized, ignored and ready for action.
 Take this opportunity to build a new skill, start a side business or work your way into more significant projects at your new job.
 We have all been there.
 Slowly wasting away the days under fluorescent lights, waiting for the lunch break to materialize like an oasis.
 Toiling under a management class that enjoys the fruits of a steady business, but has no time to assist in the growth of its youngest and brightest.
 Sound familiar?
 The best thing you can do is take advantage of the time you are allotted and the lack of intense oversight.
-Build yourself into a candidate that can get a better job, instead of lamenting the problems that stand in your way at the current gig. … [Read more...] about What To Do When You Have Nothing To Do At Work
+Build yourself into a candidate that can get a better job, instead of lamenting the problems that stand in your way at the current gig.
+At the very least, take the perfect deep breath. … [Read more...] about What To Do When You Have Nothing To Do At Work

 Since 2003 Tiny Prints has been creating chic-looking, celebrity-endorsed invitations, stationery, and other printed materials.
 Even though I have heard the name countless times, I never had a reason to use their services, mainly because I didn’t know that they also specialized in business cards!
 I have written before about how important it is to have a business card that is professional yet unique – something that is not always easy to accomplish.
 Well thanks to the array of interesting business card templates available at Tiny Prints, any professional, irrespective of their artistic fortitude, can now create high quality, artsy looking cards.
 Since I already have enough cards to support Jobacle and my freelance writing endeavors, I decided to come up with cards for my latest project: Lonely Chair.
 The concept of the site is simple.
 I take photos of chairs that are out of there element, most frequently, chairs and couches that have been discarded.
 Since the project is really just a … [Read more...] about Tiny Prints Business Cards Are Awesome